18F/dns/PULL_REQUEST_TEMPLATE.md

-PRs affecting a Federalist site must receive approval from a member of the relevant team.
+PRs affecting a Federalist site must receive approval from the Federalist team or their approved designate.